Executing a Will

 When appropriate provision has not been made in a Will, family members can complete what is known as a Nomination of Executor to perform this function.
 They would submit that nomination to the Master, who has the power and authority to make such appointment.

-"Estates are getting more complex and it is always better if the testator, in his Will, ensures that he has the right Executors in place," says Bassuday.
-Standard Trust Limited says the entire execution process begins with a Will, and so it is also very important to ensure the Will can be quickly and easily retrieved so that the process can begin promptly.
+"Estates are getting more complex and it is always better if the testator, in his/her Will, ensures that he/she has the right Executors in place," says Bassuday.
+The entire execution process begins with a Will, which is why it is also important to ensure the Will can be quickly and easily retrieved so that the process can begin promptly.